College for Professional Studies

 The Domain Name System (DNS) provides important name resolution services on the Internet.
 The DNS has been found to have security flaws which have the potential to undermine the reliability of many Internet-based systems.
 DNS Security Extensions (DNSSEC) offers a long-term solution these DNS security flaws.
 However, DNSSEC adoption has been slow because it is challenging to deploy and administer.
 DNSSEC has also been criticized for not being an "end-toend" solution.
 Microsoft included support for DNSSEC in its latest operating systems, Windows Server 2008 R2 and Windows 7.
 This thesis concluded that DNSSEC features in Windows Server 2008 R2 and Windows 7 are not fully developed and are unlikely to impact DNSSEC adoption rates.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Hair, Christopher, "Evaluation of Dnssec in Microsoft Windows and Microsoft Windows Server 2008 R2" (2010).
-Regis University Student Publications.
+Regis University Student Publications (comprehensive collection).
 61.